Exeter College mourns Emeritus Fellow Elizabeth Jeffreys

 Elizabeth is survived by her husband, Michael Jeffreys, with whom she often collaborated on research and publications, and by a daughter.

-Elizabeth’s funeral will be head at the Exeter College Chapel on Tuesday 26 September at 11:00 AM.
+Elizabeth’s funeral will be held at the Exeter College Chapel on Tuesday 26 September at 11:00 AM.
 Everyone associated with Exeter, or otherwise connected to Professor Jeffreys and her family, is welcome to attend.